open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Create a button
 ----------------

 To allow triggering events manually, let's add the button to the editor that the user can click on to generate an event.
-First of all, add the following class member to the editor's header file:
+First of all, add the following class members to the editor's header file:

 .. code-block:: c++

    private:
       ScopedPointer<UtilityButton> manualTrigger;

+:code:`manualTrigger` is a ScopedPointer to a UtilityButton, a type of button that's part of the Open Ephys Plugin API.
+Because this is a ScopedPointer, it will automatically get deleted when the plugin is removed from the signal chain.

-Then, we'll initialize the button, add a button listener, set the bounds, and make it visible in the editor by adding the following lines of code to the :code:`TTLEventGeneratorEditor()` constructor:
+Then, in the plugin editor's we'll initialize the button, add a button listener, set the bounds, and make it visible in the editor by adding the following lines of code to the :code:`TTLEventGeneratorEditor()` constructor:

 .. code-block:: c++